vista-/srlinux-hackathon-elisa/12_containerlab_startupconfig/README.md

 Many other NOSes also support saving the node configuration to the lab directory with the `containerlab save` command.

-However, packaging the entire lab directory is undesired, as it can contain much more state than normally needed to recover the NOSes state - normally, all you need is a startup-config.
+However, packaging the entire lab directory is undesired, as it can contain much more state than normally needed to recover the NOSes state - normally, all you need is a startup-config!

-Using the `-c` command-line flag in `clab deploy` and `clab destroy` commands removes the lab directory created by Containerlab on lab deployment, so let's use the `containerlab destroy -c` command to destroy the topology and remove the lab directory!

-Once you are done with adding the startup configuration files to the topology, it's time to redeploy again!
-Pinging should still work :)

 ## Task 12.4: Adding startup configs to your lab topology